archandanime/wcv3_flash-helper/README.md

-## wcv3_flash-helper - Automatic parttion backup/restore for Wyze Cam v3
+## wcv3_flash-helper - Automatic parttion backup/restore tool for Wyze Cam v3

 ## Feature list
 - No serial connection or SSH is required, only with SD Card